Hash-sun/V-NRI/README.md

 python test.py
 ```
 The main arguments are similar to the main.py, and you can change the them.

-We provide two test samples in ```example``` folder.
-You can download the model that we trained from https://doi.org/10.5281/zenodo.15687924
+We provide two test samples.
+You can download the model that we trained and examples from https://doi.org/10.5281/zenodo.15687924.